nagayyal/BigDataAnalytics/README.md

-Steps to execute the program
+Steps to execute the program in Spark

 1) Download the data from https://packages.revolutionanalytics.com/datasets/AirOnTime87to12/AirOnTimeCSV.zip (unzipped version)
 2) Download airports.csv , carriers.csv from http://stat-computing.org/dataexpo/2009/supplemental-data.html